What is creatine monohydrate?

 Creatine works by means of cell saturation, which means that a loading phase is neccessary.

-Creatine may be mixed with:
+Creatine can be combined with:

 - Protein shakes